-Area of impact Commentary Impact on the scope of our audit Information Produced by the Entity (IPE) We identified an increased risk around the completeness, accuracy, and appropriateness of information produced by the entity due to the inability of the audit team to verify original documents or re-run reports on-site from the Group's systems.
-We undertook the following to address this risk: Used the screen sharing function of Microsoft Teams to evidence re-running of reports used to generate the IPE we audited; and Agree IPE to scanned documents or other system screenshots.
-Consultation requirements Additional EY consultation requirements concerning the impact on auditor reports.
+Area of impact Commentary Impact on the scope of our audit mpact on the scope of our audit ► Information Produced by the Entity (IPE) We identified an increased risk around the completeness, accuracy, and appropriateness of information produced by the entity due to the inability of the audit team to verify original documents or re-run reports on-site from the Group's systems.
+We undertook the following to address this risk: ► Used the screen sharing function of Microsoft Teams to evidence re-running of reports used to generate the IPE we audited; and Agree IPE to scanned documents or other system screenshots. ► Consultation requirements Additional EY consultation requirements concerning the impact on auditor reports.
 The changes to audit risks and audit approach changed the level of work we needed to perform.